AriFordsham/GHCWiki/simd.md

 The goal of the SIMD project is to allow GHC and Haskell libraries to take advantage of SIMD vector instructions.
-Please see the proposed [design](simd/design) and he current [implementation status](simd/implementation/status) for further details.
+Please see the proposed [design](simd/design) and the current [implementation status](simd/implementation/status) for further details.

 Obsolete sub-topics: